jsbots/AutoFish/README.md

 - Don't fish in one place all the time.
 - Try to combine gameplay between fishing: run some dungeons, chat with somebody etc.

+Anyone who can see you for more than 15m on one spot might suspect something and report you, or might not.
+It all depends on many external factors: who, where and why.
+In my opinion, the biggest problem with people being banned is because they don't know how to cheat, not because of the software.
+So again, if you decided to step on this path: think and use common sense, no software will do this for you.

 Still, the bot is written in JavaScript, while writting the bot I didn't have acess to low-level operations like utilizing mouse, keyboard and screen.
 It's done by [keysender](https://github.com/Krombik/keysender), so I can't guarantee anything that comes from this particular low-level domain.

 To prevent detection all the delay values are randomised: mouse clicks, key pressing, delays of casting and hooking, the curvature and the speed of the mouse (optional), the names of the processes, the names of the folder where the bot is installed are generated per install, the names of the title of the bot window are generated per launch.